Southern tick-associated rash illness

 Histology of the skin lesion in Lyme disease tends to show abundant plasma cell infiltrates, while in STARI lymphocytic infiltration predominates.

-The diagnosis of Lyme disease by methods such as enzyme-linked immunosorbent assay (ELISA), immunofluorescent antibody test (IFA), and western blot is useful and excludes STARI, which remains a clinical diagnosis.
+The diagnosis of Lyme disease by methods such as ELISA, immunofluorescent antibody test (IFA), and western blot is useful and excludes STARI, which remains a clinical diagnosis.